-There are very few more cost-effective ways into classic car ownership than to invest in a Triumph Toledo.
-Introduced in 1970 as a cheaper alternative to the 1300, the two- and later four-door saloon was a huge sales success for Triumph, with a total of 119,182 manufactured over a six-year period.
+Introduced in 1970 as a cheaper alternative to the 1300, the two- and later four-door saloon was actually a huge sales success for Triumph, with a total of 119,182 manufactured over a six-year period.

 It’s a perfect car for any classic car newbie to start with – it’s cheap to buy, easy to fix and running costs are minimal.
 If something goes wrong, parts prices are low, and due to the vast numbers produced in period, second-hand spares are generally straightforward to source.

 It’s fun to drive, too.
 Unlike the 1300, the Toledo sent its power to the rear wheels via a live axle.
-Precise steering and compact dimensions make the task of eking every last horsepower from the 1296cc engine’s modest output an enjoyable experience.
+We’re not saying that you should expect BMW E30 M3 levels of rear-wheel drive fun, but the precise steering and compact dimensions make the task of eking every last horsepower from the 1296cc engine’s modest output an enjoyable experience.

 The interior is fairly basic, with a couple of round dials set into a wooden dashboard flanked by the bare minimum of switches.
 It’s all pleasingly simple, and cabin space is fairly generous front and rear.